grrrwaaa/courses/film6246/project.md

 ### General

-Original artspaces as an experience to navigate through spaces?
+- How do you contextualize the project?
+Original artspaces as an experience to navigate through?
 Unique games with rules in a reward oriented manner?

+- How does this idea respond to the question of the medium -- how is it specific to VR, and wouldn't make sense (or much less sense) without VR?

 - Where does it sit between the spectrum of a fixed narrative arc to a completely open interaction?
 	- Fixed time or interactively-paced?